-Alagan Anpalagan received B.A.Sc.
+Alagan S. Anpalagan received B.A.Sc.
 M.A.Sc. and Ph.D. degrees in Electrical Engineering from the University of Toronto, Canada.
-He joined the Department of Electrical and Computer Engineering at Ryerson University in 2001 and was promoted to Full Professor in 2010.
-He served the department as Graduate Program Director (2004-09) and the Interim Electrical Engineering Program Director (2009-10).
-During his sabbatical (2010-11), he was a Visiting Professor at Asian Institute of Technology and Visiting Researcher at Kyoto University.
-Dr. Anpalagan’s industrial experience includes working at Bell Mobility, Nortel Networks, and IBM.
+He joined with the ELCE Department, Ryerson University, Canada in 2001, and was promoted to Full Professor in 2010.
+He served the department in administrative positions as Associate Chair, Program Director for Electrical Engineering, and Graduate Program Director.
+During his sabbatical, he was a Visiting Professor at Asian Institute of Technology, and Visiting Researcher at Kyoto University.
+His industrial experience includes working for three years with Bell Mobility, Nortel Networks, and IBM.
 He directs a research group working on radio resource management (RRM) and radio access and networking (RAN) areas within the WINCORE Laboratory.
 He also completed a course on Project Management for Scientist and Engineers at the University of Oxford CPD Center, Oxford, U.K.

 WINCORE Lab in the Ryerson University engages in technology-oriented research from the physical to application layers of wireless communications.
-Radio Resource Management and Radio Access and Networking (RRM+RAN) Group is one of the research groups.
+Radio Resource Management and Radio Access and Networking (RRM+RAN) Group is the leading research group within WINCORE Lab.
 We offer advanced education and training in research and development in the emerging needs of the today’s communications industry.
-The research group has an alumni strength of more than eighty as of 2015, that includes post doctoral fellows, research associates, doctoral and master’s students, undergraduate research assistants.
+The research group has an alumni strength of more than 100 as of 2019, that includes post doctoral fellows, research associates, doctoral and master’s students, undergraduate research assistants.

-Some highly cited contributions are in the areas of: opportunistic and distributed spectrum access, cooperative sensing and sharing, 2D spreading in multicarrier systems, resource allocation in cooperative cognitive networks, multi-objective resource optimization for green communication Cooperative and small cell networking.
+Some highly cited contributions are in the areas of: opportunistic and distributed spectrum access, cooperative sensing and sharing, 2D spreading in multicarrier systems, resource allocation in cooperative cognitive networks, multi-objective resource optimization for green communication, cooperative small cell networking.

-We work with industry through consulting, collaboration, and partnership and companies include Telus, Bell Mobility, Applied Location, PESIplex, ANAI Global, PlayLab, Cloud I.T. and SensorSuite.
-We successfully completed industrial research and development projects using collaborative R&D grants from NSERC NSERC IPM, NSERC ENGAGE, OCE TPS, ConnectCanada, MITACS, AUTO21 and FedDev ARC.
+We work with industry through consulting, collaboration, and partnership and companies include Telus, Bell Mobility, Applied Location, PESIplex, Redline Communications, PlayLab, Cloud I.T. and SensorSuite.
+We successfully completed industrial research and development projects using collaborative R&D grants from NSERC Discovery, IPM, ENGAGE; OCE TPS, ConnectCanada, MITACS, AUTO21 and FedDev ARC.